ChloeZhou1997/personalwebpage/content/bookshelves/orwell1984Orwell2020.md

 ## Motivation for reading {#motivation-for-reading}

-The book itself is well known by people in general but I have always always been one of which who never read the book before.
-Being well known as a dystopia book, the book is well known for depicting a despotism regime.
-And because of its reputation, I have been kept saying my own home country converging towards the world in 1984 in an accelerating book.

-I just think it's the time I should sit down and read the book in details to be mentally prepared for what's waiting for my country in the foreseeable forture...
+Having said so many times that my own country is rushing into the story of 1984 so many times I am finally reading the book in detail.

 ## Background {#background}

-The book is published in 1949, but Orwell has more in mind than the anti-comminist sentiments in the work.
+The book is published in 1949, but Orwell has more in mind than the anti-communist sentiments in the work.
 In Orwell's thought, he found analogy between the British Labour Party and the Communist Party under Stalin and consider himself the left of the left.
-In his idea, both parties claimed to present the interest of working classes and fight against the communist, but in reality concerned only with perpetuating their own power.
+In his idea, both parties claimed to present the interest of the working classes and fight against the communist, but in reality, concerned only with perpetuating their power.

-In 1945, the Tory-led labour party won the British eletorate and got the first time opportunity to reshape the Biritish society along the socialist line.
+In 1945, the Tory-led labour party won the British electorate and got the first time opportunity to reshape the Biritish society along the socialist line.
 However, according to his letters, he was worried how likely the Labour will stick with its original ideals and choose not to extend the scope of its power.
 (Judging by the plot of the book he's probably very negative about the prospect...)

-Beside, he's very happy about the widespread allgiance to Stalinism among the lefe despite overwelming evidence of its evil nature, as uncovered from one of his letter he wrote in March of 1948:
+Besides, he's very happy about the widespread allgiance to Stalinism among the lefe despite overwhelming evidence of its evil nature, as uncovered from one of his letter he wrote in March of 1948:

 > For somewhat complex reasons, nearly the whole of the English Left has been driven to accept the Russian regime as “Socialist”, while silently recognizing that its spirit and practice are quite alien to anything that is meant by “Socialism” in this country.
 Hence there has arisen a sort of schizophrenic manner of thinking, in which words like “democracy” can bear two irreconcilable meanings, and such things as concentration camps and mass deportations can be right and wrong simultaneously.